Alien-Worlds/the-lore/README.md

 Back at the colony, Cale sat quietly in his lab, the soft whir of his cybernetic arm the only sound breaking the silence.
 His reflection in the cracked mirror revealed a man caught between worlds; part flesh, part machine, yet neither whole.
 He flexed his mechanical fingers, feeling the cold precision that had once been a symbol of survival but now felt like a creeping transformation, inching toward something unrecognizable.

 He thought of Dria.
 The woman he had once known; fierce, brilliant, and determined; was still there, but buried beneath the layers of her augmentations.
-She hadn’t ascended, as she had once believed, but had instead lost sight of the balance between humanity and technology.
+She hadn't ascended, as she had once believed, but had instead lost sight of the balance between humanity and technology.
 Had she pushed too far, forgetting that her strength came from who she was, not just the enhancements she wore?
 He would never truly know the answer, and perhaps that was the hardest part to accept.

 In front of him was the prototype, buzzing slightly with promise.
 Cale knew that the council would insist on seeing it through.
 To others, it would represent the last chance at independence, a means of preserving the Augments and accelerating their unavoidable development.
 But as he stared at the technology that had claimed so many lives, the looming threat of retaliation from Azurion Inc. was impossible to ignore.
-He knew the corporation would not forgive their intrusion; the commander’s escape had ensured that.
-The Augments’ future would now be filled with conflict, and the coming fight weighed heavily on his mind.
+He knew the corporation would not forgive their intrusion; the commander's escape had ensured that.
+The Augments' future would now be filled with conflict, and the coming fight weighed heavily on his mind.

-As much as Cale wrestled with the moral dilemma of the prototype’s existence, he also knew he needed to prepare for what was ahead.
+As much as Cale wrestled with the moral dilemma of the prototype's existence, he also knew he needed to prepare for what was ahead.
 Retaliation was inevitable.
-Azurion’s forces would return, likely stronger and more ruthless, and the Augments would have to fight back or be erased.
-He would bring this to the council’s attention, urging them to think beyond the technology.
+Azurion's forces would return, likely stronger and more ruthless, and the Augments would have to fight back or be erased.
+He would bring this to the council's attention, urging them to think beyond the technology.
 They needed to defend themselves, yes; but they also needed to consider what they were defending.

 Humanity was more than just physicality, but it was also more than machinery.
 It was the harmony between the two, the ongoing struggle between identity and change.
 And where they really lived, Cale realized, was in that tension.